 Many of today's most pressing issues are fundamentally biological, from understanding disease to conserving endangered species.
 The FLC Biology Department provides students with a broad range of options to explore our living world, from the small scale of individual cells to the overall structure of ecosystems.

 Our program prides itself on our students' ability to develop critical skills in generating and interpreting scientific data, testing hypotheses, and developing the ability to communicate our scientific understanding to others through writing and speaking.
 We encourage active learning and facilitate close student-faculty relationships to prepare our graduates better for workforce entry or additional training through graduate or professional programs (e.g., D.D.S., D.V.M., M.D., M.S., P.A., Ph.D.).

-Whether your interests lie in the bottom of a river or the bottom of a Petri dish, you’ll have opportunities to design and execute research projects that contribute to solving real world problems—not just rote lab assignments to learn procedures.
-Students work closely with faculty on their own research, and in support of faculty projects already underway.
+Whether your interests lie in the bottom of a river or a Petri dish, you’ll have opportunities to design and execute research projects that contribute to solving real-world problems—not just rote lab assignments to learn procedures.
+Students work closely with faculty on their own research and support faculty projects already underway.

 Biology student you can access a variety of departmental, foundation, and other scholarships, including the MARC U*STAR scholarship to support cultural diversity in research fields.